JeffRMoore/awesome-cloudformation/README.md

 <a name="continuous-deployment" />
 ### Continuous Deployment
-[Continujous Deployment Reference Architecture] (https://github.com/awslabs/ecs-refarch-continuous-deployment) - Reference Architecture for creating a flexible and scalable deployment pipeline to Amazon ECS using AWS CodePipeline.
+[Continuous Deployment Reference Architecture] (https://github.com/awslabs/ecs-refarch-continuous-deployment) - Reference Architecture for creating a flexible and scalable deployment pipeline to Amazon ECS using AWS CodePipeline.
 Demonstrates a GitHub CodePipeline source and a PHP application with an ECS cluster and load balancer.

 ## License